vanillabear19/Python-Modules/README.md

 #### Your mission:
 Get the web scraper working.
 Tweak it and add some new functionality or modify its current behavior.
+Then, see if you can make a new branch that scrapes a page from another website and returns its data.